Discover the surreal esoteric world of collage artist Gloria Sanchez

 I start the day by waking up early.
 I enjoy exercising and so do some cardio to start the day, usually while listening to a podcast or audiobook.
 Around 9 am I start work, often by reading and replying to emails, updating my social media, and preparing orders.
 I prefer to work without music or in silence so I can concentrate better.
 Occasionally I may listen to a talk or conference about living a healthy lifestyle, entrepreneurship, marketing, or science…it depends on my mood.

 When I work on a commissioned work I first of all research information about the relevant topic.
 From there I tend to list ideas and brainstorm.
 I the look for inspiration in books, surf the net or think more specifically about what I’m surrounded by.
 When I have a good body of information I start to gathering together my ideas and creating Photoshop.
 My process when it’s a personal project is slightly different.
 I begin by scrolling through my digital collection of images.
-I make selections and start to play.
+Then I ake selections and start to play.
 I rarely have an idea about how it will end up looking; it’s all about improvisation.
 Sometimes I may have a clear image in mind for what I want to create (a few of these images come from my dreams or visions).
 Composition and colour scheme are important to me; as is making the collage aesthetically pretty.

 Composition and colour scheme are important to me; as is making the collage aesthetically pretty.